Skip to content

 • --no-access-log - Disable access log only, without changing log level.

-• --use-colors / --no-use-colors - Enable / disable colorized formatting of the log records, in case this is not set it will be auto-detected.
+• --use-colors / --no-use-colors - Enable / disable colorized formatting of the log records.
+If not set, colors will be auto-detected.
 This option is ignored if the --log-config CLI option is used.

 Implementation